bretcope/Mayflower.NET/README.md

 # Mayflower.NET

-Mayflower is a simple, forward-only, database migrator for SQL Server based on the migrator which Stack Overflow uses.
+Mayflower is a simple, forward-only, database migrator for SQL Server and MySql based on the migrator which Stack Overflow uses.

 ## Usage

 ### Creating Migrations

 A migration is just plain T-SQL saved in a .sql file.

+#### SQL
 Individual commands are separated with the `GO` keyword, just like when using [SSMS](https://msdn.microsoft.com/en-us/library/mt238290.aspx).
 For example:

 ```sql
 CREATE TABLE One